spoonapps/docs/doc/quick_start/tour_i/tour_i.md

 ```
-# Make a new directory in our container with the `mkdir` command.
+# Make a new directory called "spoonroot" in our container with the `mkdir` command.
 (87ddvf54) C:\> mkdir C:\spoonroot

 # This directory will only be created *inside the container* and *not* on your local system.